 So what’s this unique form of exercise that’s renowned for helping sufferers manage mental health issues?

-Weight lifting is a strength training workout that’s done by utilizing the force of gravity in the form of weight stacks, dumbbells, or weighted bars to oppose the force created by muscle via eccentric and concentric contraction.
+Weight lifting is a strength training workout that is done by utilizing the force of gravity in the form of weight stacks, dumbbells, or weighted bars to oppose the force created by muscle via eccentric and concentric contraction.
 And how does weight lifting help improve mental health?

-Before now, pumping weights was all about building an aesthetically charming physique, but not anymore!
+Before now, lifting weights was all about building an aesthetically charming physique, but not anymore!

-True, stepping up to a barbell, can tone your muscles, improve posture, and increase muscle mass.
+True, utilizing a barbell, can tone your muscles, improve posture, and increase muscle mass.
 But a toned figure is secondary to the mental and emotional benefits that accompany a weight lifting exercise.
 And the science behind it is credible and accurate.